BoE's Weale casts doubts on QE, warns on triple dip - paper

 "On the one hand, economic growth is weak and the economy looks to be more or less flat.
 On the other hand, inflation gives a sense of being becalmed at something above our target," he said.

-Inflation in Britain has dipped to 2.5 percent but still remains half a percentage point above the Bank's 2 percent inflation target.
+Inflation in Britain has dipped to 2.5 percent but still remains half a percentage point above the BoE's 2 percent inflation target.

 "You get much greater stability with inflation targeting and for the regime to be credible people have to think it is taken seriously," said Weale.